rohankumardubey/curlyboi/README.md

 ## Installation

 Currently, only Linux and macOS are supported.

-You can simply using `pip` to install `curlyboi`:
+You can use `pip` to install `curlyboi`:

 ```
 $ pip install curlyboi